 Closed Issues

-For the validate and translate concept map, is an additional actor needed? (that can be drawn from existing actors in other profiles) Simplified actors to “Terminology Repository” and “Terminology Consumer”
+For the validate and translate concept map, is an additional actor needed? (that can be drawn from existing actors in other profiles) Simplified actors to “Terminology Repository” and “Terminology Consumer.”

 Use of the Clinical Mapping Profile (CMAP).
 Decision made to merge the updated FHIR-enabled SVS and CMAP profiles into one here.